 The Obsessive Compulsive Disorder Diary: A Self-Help Diary with CBT Activities to Challenge Your OCD by Charlotte Dennis shares her experiences using cognitive behavioural therapy (CBT) to manager her OCD.
 It’s designed as a workbook to be written in, so the paper version would definitely be a better pick than the ebook.

 The book is filled with exercises to help you reflect on yourself and examine different aspects of your OCD.
 The exercises also help you to challenge your OCD thoughts, and build in difficulty as you progress through the book.
 Some of the activities you might have expected, but others are more creative and may surprise you.

 Some of the points covered in the book are:

 - create a hierarchy of compulsions based on difficulty to stop

 - addressing body-focused repetitive behaviours like skin picking and hair pulling

-There are enough different strategies covered in the book that even if some don’t work as well, it’s likely that others will and there will still be benefit overall.
+The book offers enough different strategies that even if some don’t work as well for you, it’s likely that others will and there will still be benefit overall.